On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Spectral Inference Performance

 We employ Chernoff information to compare the performance of Algorithms~\ref{algo:1} and~\ref{algo:2} for estimating the induced block assignments in SBMs with vertex covariates.
 There are other metrics for comparing spectral inference performance such as within-class covariance.
 The advantages of Chernoff information are that it is independent of the clustering procedure, i.e., it can be derived no matter which clustering methods are used, and it is intrinsically related to the Bayes risk~\cite{Athreya2017,Karrer2011,Tang2018}.
+In short, there will be a quantity associated with each algorithm, say $ \rho_1^* $ and $ \rho_2^* $ are associated with the Algorithms~\ref{algo:1} and~\ref{algo:2} respectively.
+The comparison is based on the ratio $ \rho^* = \rho_1^* / \rho_2^* $.
+If $ \rho^* > 1 $, then Algorithm~\ref{algo:1} is preferred, otherwise Algorithm~\ref{algo:2} is preferred.
+The following sections provide the mathematical details of Chernoff information and derive $ \rho^* $ for certain model of interest.